etalab/sirene/README.md

 ```

+## Data

+We assume that you have access to the source files for data:

+* `sirc-266_266_13705_201606_L_P_20161010_121909418.csv.bz2` is the unqiue stock file with 12 millions lines
+* `MisesajourQuotidiennes/sirc-266_266_13706_2016183_E_Q_20161020_131153997.csv` is one of the 42 daily update files with about 10000 lines each

+During the hackathon, you will also have access to 2 databases pre-loaded with
+that script:

+* `dump-500000+500000-all.rdb.zip` contains 500000 records from the stock (i.e. 1/24th) and 500000 update records with ALL columns loaded
+* `dump-3000000+500000-default.rdb.zip` containts 3000000 records from the stock (i.e. one quarter) and 500000 update records with DEFAULT columns loaded.

+See use-cases below to see if one of these databases suits your needs or
+if you have to load one by yourself.
+If you plan to use these databases,
+the easiest way is to rename the file to `dump.rdb` and then run the
+`redis-server` command from that place.
+Once it is done, use the `serve`
+command documented below.

 ## Use cases

 First of all, you can have access to the help of the module at any given time: